OfficeDev/office-js-docs-pr/docs/reference/manifest/launchevent.md

 **Add-in type:** Mail

 > [!IMPORTANT]
 > Event-based activation is currently [in preview](../../reference/objectmodel/preview-requirement-set/outlook-requirement-set-preview.md) and only available in Outlook on the web.
-For more information, see [How to preview](../../outlook/autolaunch.md#how-to-preview-event-based-activation-feature).
+For more information, see [How to preview the event-based activation feature](../../outlook/autolaunch.md#how-to-preview-event-based-activation-feature).

 ## Syntax